cloudfoundry/service-fabrik-broker/interoperator/docs/architecture/cluster-landscape.md

 1. Enhance the Kubernetes API to capture these additional resources and constraints and also enhance the relevant Kubernetes components such as the [`kubelet`](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) [`kube-scheduler`](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-scheduler/) etc. to handle these additional resources and constraints properly.
 This would be the most desirable end-goal.
 But it could be, potentially, a larger effort.
-1. Leverage existing Kubernetes functionality such as [taints and tolerations](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/) and/or [affinity and anti-affinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity) to influence the scheduling of different sized service instance `pods` on the nodes with the right machine types as well as with the right neighboring `pods` on the same `node`.
+1. Leverage existing Kubernetes functionality such as [taints and tolerations](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/) and/or [affinity and anti-affinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity) to influence the scheduling of different sized service instance `pods` on the nodes with the right machine types as well as with the right neighbouring `pods` on the same `node`.
 This would be a more a short/medium term solution.
 But could potentially be a smaller effort.
-This kind of addtional scheduling constraints are best encoded in the individual service operator.
+This kind of additional scheduling constraints are best encoded in the individual service operator.

-If option 2 is chosen, then if we provision service instances of multiple services (say, Postgres and MongoDB), then the service operators do not only have to know about the taints, affinities etc. for their own services but also taints, affinities etcd. for the other services they share the Kubernetes cluster with.
+If option 2 is chosen, then if we provision service instances of multiple services (say, Postgres and MongoDB), then the service operators do not only have to know about the taints, affinities etc. for their own services but also taints, affinities etc. for the other services they share the Kubernetes cluster with.
 This would not be desirable.
 The service operators should be as agnostic of each other as possible unless there are clear dependencies.
-Preferrably, completely agnostic.
+Preferably, completely agnostic.

 Please note that these arguments are only about the sharing of Kubernetes cluster among different services.
 Sharing of Service Fabrik inter-operator itself is still perfectly fine.

-So, if option 2 above is chosen, then sharing the same Kubernetes cluster is not preferrable.
+So, if option 2 above is chosen, then sharing the same Kubernetes cluster is not preferable.
 This leaves optimal (many instances in one cluster but multiple such clusters) and conservative (one instance in its own cluster) with their dedicated and hybrid variations.
 The shared variations are eliminated.

 But if option 1 is chosen, then shared cluster variations might still be considered.